 Jan 05, 2019

-Safety, Security and Service experts gather in Sofia for second LIAISE workshop
+Safety, Security and Service experts gather in Sofia for third LIAISE workshop

 Participants from ten countries and organisations came together to discuss the new Council of Europe Convention on an Integrated Safety Security and Service Approach.

 Project partners Svenska Footballsupporterunionen (SFSU), Association Nationale des Supporters (ANS), Football Supporters Europe (FSE), Czech Football League (LFA), Polish Football Association (PZPN), Portuguese Football Association (FPF), Swedish Football League (SEF), contributing partners French Football League (LFP), guests Italian Football Federation (FIGC), Football Union of Russia (RFU), international experts from the Council of Europe (Adrian Dinca, chair of the Standing Committee of Spectator Violence), the European Think Tank of Football Safety and Security Expert (David Bohannon, chairman) and experts from Bulgaria (SLOs, club representatives, representatives of the Bulgarian Committee for Children, Youth, and Sports) attended LIAISE’s packed two-day workshop that was hosted by the Bulgarian Football Union (BFU).

 After a short welcome by the BFU general secretary, Borislav Bobov, and SD Europe’s head of SLO development, Stuart Dykes, the SLO coordinator of the Bulgarian Football Union, Dimitar Christov, presented on the development and the challenges of the SLO role in Bulgaria and explained how the new Council of Europe Convention has supported his work.
 He also touched on specific problems in Bulgaria that the Convention cannot address directly.